berdies/PicoCTF-2024/General Skills /endianness/flag.md

 ![image](https://github.com/berdies/PicoCTF-2024/assets/132856091/044fce43-5846-47b3-875c-e4cbb2c5f64c)

-There you should finally have your flag🥳
+There you should finally have your flag 🥳🥳🥳